 1888 – Robert E. Wilson, the founder of the Jellico community, opens a general store near the intersection of present-day Davis Boulevard and Southlake Boulevard.

 1889 – The Dallas, Pacific & Southeastern Railway Co. lays out a roadbed for a railroad from Letot, Texas, to Albuquerque, but stops at the Jack County line.
-The roadbed passes northwest of Grapevine generally along what would later become Texas 114.
+The roadbed passes northwest of Grapevine generally along what would later become Highway 114.

 1901 – “Black gold” is discovered at the Spindletop oil field near Beaumont.